 PHGs are set by the OEHHA and are based solely on public health risk considerations.
-None of the practical risk-management factors that are considered by the USEPA or State Water Resources Control Board (SWRCB) Division of Drinking Water (DDW) in setting drinking water standards (MCLs) are considered in setting the PHGs.
+None of the practical risk-management factors that are considered by the USEPA or SWRCB DDW in setting drinking water standards (MCLs) are considered in setting the PHGs.
 These factors include analytical detection capability, treatment technology available, benefits and costs.
 The PHGs are not enforceable and are not required to be met by any public water system.
 MCLGs are the federal equivalent to PHGs and should not be confused with MCLs which are enforceable.